devptyagi/DSAPractice/README.md

 ## Linked Lists

-#### Implemented generic SinglyLinkedList class with following functions:
+#### Implemented generic Singly Linked List class with following functions:

 * Add an element
 * Add an element in the beginning